 Two ways we track change are:

 - Surveying accessibility of less and better.
 We survey retailers and food service providers on less and better food service providers.
 We have carried out research looking at how they are responding to the demand for ‘less and better’ meat and dairy.
-Our latest survey of ready meals in the top UK supermarkets shows that they aren’t serving the demand for healthier plant-based options, and the meat used as an ingredient in ready meals is falling short on animal welfare and provenance.
+Our latest survey of sandwiches in the top UK supermarkets shows that while there is some progress they still aren’t serving the demand for healthier plant-based options, and much more could be done to improve the transparency of where meat used comes from and how it is produced.